Dan Gurney’s – Brabham Racing Organisation – Coventry Climax FWMV 1.5-litre V8 during the 1963 Monaco Grand Prix weekend. F1-1-63’s second race.

 As Lotus and Cosworth Engineering addressed engine reliability, Brabham and Tauranac tried to squeeze more speed from Ron’s small, light BT24.

-The aerodynamics of the BT24 was another thing entirely of course.
+The aerodynamics of the BT24 were another thing entirely, of course.
 That was within Ron and Jack’s control.
 If MRD could just make the car a little bit more slippery through the air, maybe an extra 500revs or so would make the difference between race wins, and not.

 The office of BT24-1, Jack’s car.
 The Varley battery is in the aluminium box beneath the driver’s knees (MotorSport)